anyuruf/metrixapi/README.md

 ```
 npm install
 ```
 Used neo4j-graphql-library version 1.1 will upgrade to 2.0 soon enough.
-Create a free account from https://neo4j.com/cloud/aura/?ref=neo4j-home-hero Or
+Create a free account from https://neo4j.com/cloud/aura/?ref=neo4j-home-hero Or And
+Neo4j Database.
+Neo4j Desktop pkg

 To start
 ```